Victrf/courier-backend/README.md

 | `organization`   | Can request pickups or make deliveries (e.g., hospitals, labs)
 | `admin`          | Full access to all system operations; created manually in the database

+Contribute
+## 🤝 Contribute
+If you find this project helpful or want to build on it:
+- Fork the repo 🔀
+- Make your changes 💡
+- Submit a Pull Request 🚀

+Let’s build something amazing together!

  Core Features

 - *JWT Authentication & Authorization**